devxan/devxan/README.md

 - 👨‍💻 Doesn't know a lot about coding in general, but I use the block code language [Scratch](https://Scrach.mit.edu/).
 - 😄 Is a male teenager who likes ![#ff5959](https://via.placeholder.com/15/ff5959/000000?text=+) #ff5959 a little to much.
 I also like ![#5959ff](https://via.placeholder.com/15/5959ff/000000?text=+) #5959ff & ![#59ff59](https://via.placeholder.com/15/59ff59/000000?text=+) #59ff59!
 - 🎉 Checked out [ScratchAddons](https://scratchaddons.com/), the best extension ever for the Scratch website. ([I helped](https://scratchaddons.com/contributors)!)
-- 🙊 Made you read this text.
-Because you read this text, I want you to know that I am making a website.
+- 🙊 Because you read all this text, I want you to know that I am still making the website.
 - 👨‍🎓 Student who received a few awesome things from the student developer pack.
 Get it **[here](https://education.github.com/pack/)**.
 - 👏 Is so good at two-dimensional IO games it's not even funny. 😁 Games I'm good at:
 <ul><li><details closed><summary>Click me <b>I'm cool</b> 😎</summary>